Do you wait until you notice a problem before visiting your eye doctor for an eye exam? Or do you schedule routine check-ups?

 Along with inspecting for eye disease, Dr. Ty J. Miller will also check your vision during an eye exam in our La Jolla office.
 Vision does not generally stay the same throughout all stages of life.
 We will verify that your current vision prescription is accurate to ensure that you receive the most appropriate vision correction, including eyeglasses, bifocal/multifocal, and contact lenses.

-Dr. Ty J. Miller & Associates Eye Clinic and Eye Exams in Akron, Ohio
+Dr. Ty J. Miller & Associates Eye Clinic and Eye Exams in Cuyahoga Falls, Ohio

 What to Expect During Your Eye Exam

-We treat every patient who enters our Akron, Ohio , eye care center as a unique individual.
+We treat every patient who enters our Cuyahoga Falls, Ohio , eye care center as a unique individual.
 That means you will benefit from the specific tests and procedures you need, depending upon your age, health condition, visual symptoms, and the judgment of our eye doctor.

 In general, a complete eye exam begins with taking your case history and asking questions about your lifestyle requirements.
 We will then assess visual acuity, binocularity, color vision, peripheral vision, and ocular health.
 Your eye doctor may also use tonometry (puff test or blue light) to measure intraocular pressure, which is a screening procedure for glaucoma.
 Depending upon the results of all of these tests, we may perform additional procedures using the latest technology, such as digital retinal imaging and OCT scans.